 It was first employed in radiology in 1921 by Jean-Athanase Sicard and Jacques Forestier, French radiologists, who developed positive contrast myelography.
 This supplanted air myelography which had been used until then.
 Due to complications (e.g. chemical arachnoiditis) Lipiodol was itself superseded by iophendylate.

-It was previously marketed as Ethiodol® in the US, but is now globally sold as Lipiodol.
+It was previously marketed as Ethiodol in the US but is now globally sold as Lipiodol.

 - 1. Ronald L. Eisenberg.
 Radiology.
-(1994) ISBN: 9780815130529
+(1994) ISBN: 9780815130529 - Google Books

-- 4. Sangro B, Iñarrairaegui M, Bilbao JI.
-Radioembolization for hepatocellular carcinoma.
-(2012) Journal of hepatology.
-56(2):464-73. doi:10.1016/j.jhep.2011.07.012 - Pubmed
+- 8. Sangro B, Iñarrairaegui M, Bilbao J. Radioembolization for Hepatocellular Carcinoma.
+J Hepatol.
+2012;56(2):464-73. doi:10.1016/j.jhep.2011.07.012 - Pubmed

 - 9. Poursaid A, Jensen M, Huo E, Ghandehari H. Polymeric Materials for Embolic and Chemoembolic Applications.
 J Control Release.
 2016;240:414-33. doi:10.1016/j.jconrel.2016.02.033 - Pubmed